attilammagyar/js80p/README.txt

    recommended to copy the "js80p.vstxml" file as well to the folder where you keep your VST 2.4 plugins.

-Note: VST 2.4 plugins are usually put in the "C:\Program Files\VstPlugins" folder.
+Note: VST 2.4 plugins are usually put in the "C:\Program Files\Steinberg\VstPlugins" folder.

 Uninstalling
 ~~~~~~~~~~~~